TristinCodingham/weblang/docs/current.md

 # Webl Language Spec

 ## Overview
-Javascript-based Compiler & Programming/Scripting language that will morph the various departments of web development into a streamlined manner, without drastically changing the underlying technology's structure, but rather ceating a new, over-hauled framework with less fluff and more flexibility
+Javascript-based Transpiler & Scripting language that will morph the various departments of web development into a streamlined manner, without drastically changing the underlying technology's structure, but rather trimming the load.

 ## High-level goals
 * Component-driven